Skip to main content

 Our role in the project

 This unique opportunity will test some of the most challenging electrification scenarios in the UK.
-Through this we will gain the data and practical experience needed to allow HGV operators to plan and prioritise their decarbonisation journey, highlighting where we need to continue to innovate to overcome remaining challenges in implementing zero emissions trucks.
+Through this we will gain the data and practical experience needed to allow HGV operators to plan and prioritise their decarbonization journey, highlighting where we need to continue to innovate to overcome remaining challenges in implementing zero emissions trucks.

 Andrew Barr, President of Hitachi Europe and Chairman of Hitachi ZeroCarbon